CodySummers/Project-Logger/README.md

 # Project-Logger
-After Effects Extension that log when you open and close an After Effects project.
+After Effects Extension that logs when you open and close an After Effects project.